Skip to main

 In class

-You can play full TV programs, films, radio broadcasts and podcasts in your classes, tutorials or lectures (and provide links to students) without getting permission.
+You can play full TV programs, films, radio broadcasts and podcasts in your live classes, tutorials or lectures (and provide links to students) without getting permission.

 In a recorded class